gradle/gradle/design-docs/reporting.md

 ## Allow a custom reporting task to be implemented

-## Add a Cobertura plugin
+## Add a code coverage plugin

 Cobertura plugin adds instrument task and coverage report task.
 The test task depends on instrument task and the coverage report "always runs after" the test task.

-## Include test coverage summary in the dashboard report
+## Include code coverage summary in the dashboard report

 ## Link to the API documentation in the dashboard report